NordicAgents/IndustriConnect-MCPs/ui/README.md

 ## Usage

-1. **Add an MCP Configuration**
-   - Click "Add MCP" in the sidebar
+1. **Choose a Chat Backend**
+   - In the top bar of the chat panel, select:
+     - `Cloud LLM (ChatGPT / Gemini / Claude)` or
+     - `Local Ollama`

+2. **Configure Cloud LLMs**
+   - Select a provider (OpenAI, Gemini, Anthropic)
-   - Select the protocol type
+   - Pick a model from the dropdown
-   - Configure connection settings (host, port, etc.)
+   - Provide an API key either:
+     - via `.env` file (`VITE_OPENAI_API_KEY`, `VITE_GEMINI_API_KEY`, `VITE_ANTHROPIC_API_KEY`), or
-   - Save the configuration
+     - directly in the UI when prompted

-2. **Connect to an MCP**
-   - Click the zap icon next to an MCP configuration to connect
-   - Connected MCPs will show a green indicator

-3. **Start Chatting**
+3. **Configure Ollama**
+   - Ensure Ollama is running locally (default: `http://localhost:11434`)
-   - Select or create a session
+   - Select or refresh the model list in the header

+4. **Start Chatting**
-   - Type messages in the chat panel
+   - Type your message in the input box
-   - Choose to message all MCPs or a specific one
+   - Press `Enter` to send, `Shift+Enter` for a new line
-   - Send commands and interact with your industrial protocol servers

-4. **Manage Sessions**
-   - View all your conversation sessions in the sidebar
-   - Click on a session to view its history
+   - Click the copy icon on assistant messages to copy responses

+5. **Manage Sessions**
-   - Sessions are automatically created when you start chatting
+   - Sessions are created automatically when you start chatting
+   - Use the sidebar to switch between sessions

 ## Project Structure

 ```
-mcp-manager-ui/
+ui/
 ├── src/
 │   ├── components/        # React components
-│   │   ├── Sidebar.tsx    # Left sidebar with configs and sessions
+│   │   ├── Sidebar.tsx    # Left sidebar with sessions and theme toggle
 │   │   ├── ChatPanel.tsx  # Right panel for chat interface
-│   │   ├── MCPConfigModal.tsx  # Modal for configuring MCPs
 │   │   └── ThemeProvider.tsx   # Theme context provider
-│   ├── data/              # Static data and templates
-│   │   └── mcpTemplates.ts    # MCP type definitions and defaults
 │   ├── types.ts           # TypeScript type definitions
 │   ├── utils/             # Utility functions
 │   │   ├── theme.ts       # Theme management
-│   │   └── storage.ts     # LocalStorage helpers
+│   │   ├── storage.ts     # LocalStorage helpers
+│   │   └── llm.ts         # Cloud/Ollama LLM helpers
 │   ├── App.tsx            # Main application component
 │   └── main.tsx           # Entry point
 ├── index.html